MichaelCurrin/badge-generator/docs/badge-samples.md

 - Spaces must be `%20` or `_` (the latter is more readable in code).
 - For emojis
     - You can use unicode emoji (e.g. `🛡️`) in the shield label.
 Not all symbols work such as `🇬🇧`.
-    - But Github emoji as text (`:shield:`) will not work.
+    - But GitHub emoji as text (`:shield:`) will not work.
 But you can convert from symbol to unicode - you can always test a Git emoji in your markdown file then copy the rendered unicode.
 - `.svg` suffix is optional.

 ### Two-part label